Match Group Transforms

 Transforms

-During the matching process – Data Transformations can alter the way that DQ for Dynamics/Workbooks looks and searches within your data.
+During the matching process – data transformations can alter the way that DQ for Dynamics/Workbooks looks and searches within your data.
 It is important to note that the actual data does not change, and this is merely a process to give the system a broader field to match duplicates.

 This is very effective for transforming specific data elements purely for the purpose of matching.
 For example, in the 'Company Name' field, you may have a record of TrueData Ltd and another record entered as TrueData Plc.
 In this case the “business element” (Ltd or Plc) may be considered irrelevant, meaning you only wish to match records on the core of the word “TrueData”.
 You would use transformations to “exclude” these elements in this case.
 See individual transformation categories for a more detailed explanation.